California-Strawberry-Commission/laser-runner-cutter/runner_mask_instancing/README.md

 ## Workflow

-1. Obtain new training images.
-See `src/image_capture.py` for an example.

-        $ python src/image_capture --output_directory <directory>

-1. Upload new images to the existing Labelbox dataset:
+1. Upload non-instanced runner mask images to the existing Labelbox dataset:

-        $ python src/labelbox_api import_images --images_dir <directory>
+        $ python src/labelbox_api import_images --images_dir <path to images dir>

-1. Annotate the images in Labelbox
+1. Annotate the images in Labelbox with one polyline for each runner instance

 1. Obtain labels from Labelbox